cerebraljam/breach_risk_analysis_bayes_network/README.md

     ├─────┼──────────┤
     │ R_3 │   0.5174 │
     ╘═════╧══════════╛
-    {'R': 3, 'V': 1, 'I': 1}
+    {'R': 3}

-The updated risk level of the incident changes dramatically: 30.57% probability that this incident becomes a High Overall Risk incident, and 51.75% that it becomes Critical.
+The updated risk level of the incident changes dramatically: 30.57% probability that this incident becomes a High Overall Risk incident, and 51.74% that it becomes Critical.

 At this point, the worst happened.
 Good luck